ncsa/Nightingale_real/docs/source/file_mgmt/globus.rst

 Login in via the Illinois Shibboleth service, this will be a Duo 2FA prompt

-Once logged in you should be taken to the File Manager section, on one side search for "NCSA Nightingale" collection and you should see a list of endpoints, click on the "Nightingale" endpoint
+Once logged in you should be taken to the File Manager section, on one side search for "ngale" and click on the "ncsa#ngale" endpoint from the resulting list:

 ..
    this will be a link to the endpoint, which we don't know the name of yet.